 Svetlana Anokhina, a journalist, activist, and outspoken advocate for women’s rights from Daghestan, recently fled the Russian republic after being threatened with death.
 Labelled ‘the shame of Daghestan’ by her critics, Anokhina continues to confound them with her work from afar.

-In July 2020 Svetlana Anokhina a women’s rights activist and journalist based in Daghestan, received a telephone death threat as part of a wider ‘sorting out the feminists, campaign taking place in the republic.
+In July 2020 Svetlana Anokhina a women’s rights activist and journalist based in Daghestan, received a telephone death threat as part of a wider ‘sorting out the feminists' campaign taking place in the republic.
 This was not the first threat issued to Svetlana but, unlike before, this time the caller tried to reach her by phone several times, making sure she received his message.
-And he took no effort to hide his own identification.
+And he took no effort to hide his own identity.

 Svetlana tracked the phone number and established the name of its owner.
 She passed this information to the police.
 After the investigation had been completed, Svetlana hoped that justice would be fast.
 Yet, soon after the detective set a meeting with the caller, the local police abruptly stopped providing updates on her case.